The insider advice on this page is from one of Wendy’s Trusted Travel Experts for the Maldives: Justin Parkinson of Linara Travel.

 Exchanging too much money into local currency (the rufiyaa).
 Each resort occupies its own private island, and because island hopping is a hassle, not to mention expensive, most visitors rarely leave.
 Simply charge everything to your room and you won’t have to exchange any money at all.

 Take some underwater shots, using a case for your smartphone.
-I like the Watershot housings, which are rated for depths of up to 130 feet.
+The Watershot housings are rated for depths of up to 130 feet.
 For optimal photos, get close to your subject—water mutes the colors—and shoot toward the surface, where there is more light.

 Some resorts and travel agencies will quote you a room rate that includes meals.
 Often, however, the arrangement is restrictive—for instance, the meal plan might be valid at only one of the resort’s restaurants and not the others.
 It’s not always a bad deal to prepurchase meals, but make sure to ask about limitations.